websiteinspiration/bugsplat.rb/entries/mail-auth.md

 Mail Auth works along side your existing mail delivery services to make sure everything is configured correctly so your emails reach your customers' inboxes.

-## Tell me more about the monthly checkup service

-Optionally, after your first month with Mail Auth you can choose to subscribe to a monthly checkup.
-It's the same service as the first three weeks of Mail Auth delivered once per month, with fresh, juicy stats and questions about unknown senders.
-Additionally, if I see a large volume of mail coming from a new sender I'll reach out as soon as possible to make sure nothing bad is happening.

 ## How much does this cost?

 Glad you asked!
-Mail Auth is a one-time purchase of $449.
-The optional monthly checkup service is an additional $49/mo.
+Mail Auth is a one-time purchase of $1000.

 Once you've filled out the intake form I'll spend as much time as it takes setting up your initial deliverability records, and then every week I'll crunch all of the collected data and send you questions about unknown senders.